Orphan Drugs and Rare Diseases

 9. In case of reference price based on a basket of countries, what countries are included?

 There is no reference based on other countries.
-The price parameter is fixed on the basis of the analysis of the competent Authority.
+The price parameter is fixed based on the analysis of the competent Authority.

 10. Have there been any significant legal/judicial developments in relation to Orphan Drugs in your country?